gergelyorosz/swift-objective-c-mixed-project/README.md

 Example code on how to use Objective C and Swift components together in a project:
 - Invoking Objective C classes from Swift
-  - in the same project
+  - In the same project
   - Unit testing Objective C classes from Swift
 - Invoking Swift classes from Objective C
   - In the same project